ECGR4123/5191 Analog and Digital Communications Fall 2020

 and/or other adverse sanctions as may be deemed appropriate.
 Use of

-follow the Project Problem Resolution Guidelines provided on the
+must follow the Project Problem Resolution Guidelines provided on the

 course website.